 Time Flight can probably be measured, as one of the most anti-climatic season finales – in Who history.

-Concorde goes back in time to prehistoric era-type affair.
-With a ridiculous turn from Anthony Ainley pretending to be a Chinese mystic, in bad rubber make-up and an even less startling reveal as the Master.
+A concorde airplane goes back in time to a prehistoric era.
+With a ridiculous turn from Anthony Ainley, pretending to be a Chinese mystic, in bad rubber make-up – and an even less startling reveal; as the Master.

-Another JNT helmed mis-fire, which undermined the talent of Fifth Doctor; Peter Davison.
-By continuing the trend for average and un-memorable Fifth Doctor adventures.
+Another JNT helmed mis-fire, which undermined the talents of the Fifth Doctor; Peter Davison.
+By continuing the trend for average and un-memorable – Fifth Doctor adventures.

-Not worthy of a mid-season filler episode, nevermind the climax of season 19.
-The far superior Earthshock would have made a fare better season 19 finale.
+Not worthy, of a mid-season filler episode.
+Never-mind, the climax of season 19.
+The far superior Earthshock, would have made – a far better season 19 finale.

 1) Survival – Season 27 – Seventh Doctor

-The decision to make Survival – the season 26 finale and the finale to the previous 26 years of Who is one of the worst decisions of the JNT era.
+The decision to make Survival, the season 27 finale – and the finale to the previous 26 years of Who; is – one of the worst decisions of the JNT era.

-Not worthy to represent or sign-off the legacy of original Doctor Who.
-Survival plays – as it was written; an experimental episode by an untested writer; Rona Munro.
+Not worthy, to represent or sign-off the legacy of original Doctor Who.
+Survival plays – as it was written; an experimental episode – by an untested Who writer; Rona Munro.

-A pointless and hammy turn by Anthony Ainley (in his last original series appearance) as a cat-possessed Master; fails to raise proceedings and infact detracts from them.
+A pointless and hammy turn, by Anthony Ainley (in his last original series appearance) – as a cat-possessed Master; fails to raise proceedings – and infact detracts further.

-Weird turns by popular 80’s comedians Hale And Pace – also increase the bizarre tone of Survival, along with the worst looking animatronic black cat ever.
+Weird turns – by popular 80’s comedians ‘Hale-And-Pace’ – also increase the bizarre tone of Survival, along with the worst looking animatronic black cat; ever shown on TV.